Upper Limb Prosthetic Patients’ Optimal Results Revealed with New CAPPFUL® Assessment Tools

 - detect the need for modifications to the treatment plan or prosthetic components

 - utilize objective data to inform prescriptive decisions

 - provide essential information for insurance reimbursement justification

-The CAPPFUL is comprised of 11 commonplace functional tasks (unilateral and bilateral) and is objectively scored by an upper limb prosthetic clinical therapy specialist.
-Each task is individually timed, and the entire assessment takes 25-35 minutes.
-The scoring mechanism for CAPPFUL uses a 0-88 point scale, with 88 being equivalent to the performance of a sound upper limb and hand.
-The highest possible score of 88 points indicates that all 11 tasks were completed as directed with no deficits in prosthesis design, fit, function, user skill or related body mechanics.
+The scoring mechanism for CAPPFUL assessment tools uses a 0-88 point scale, with 88 being equivalent to the performance of a sound upper limb and hand.
+The highest possible score of 88 points indicates that all tasks were completed as directed with no deficits in prosthesis design, fit, function, user skill or related body mechanics.
 Since there is no current prosthetic terminal device or sensory technology to match that of the human hand, patient scores are expected to be less than 88 points.

-In addition to providing an overall performance score, CAPPFUL scoring also results in a nuanced evaluation of the factors impacting functional use of a prosthesis.
+CAPPFUL scoring results in a nuanced evaluation of the factors impacting functional use of a prosthesis.
 This is achieved by scoring five key domains associated with the patient’s ability to integrate the prosthesis into their life:

 - Control skills

 Evaluation of these domains allows CAPPFUL assessments to identify which specific factors impact prosthetic integration, and can objectively inform revisions to the rehabilitation plan.

 Patients are scored at milestones in their upper limb prosthetic rehabilitation, or anytime there is a change in prosthetic components or the rehabilitation plan.
 When scoring indicates functional deficits with the prosthesis performance, the patient’s treatment plan shifts to include one or more of these interventions:

 - additional prosthetic training with a therapist